-There are many potential causes of vomiting in dogs, and it’s important to rule out any serious underlying conditions before assuming that your dog is simply experiencing an upset stomach.
-With that said, here are some potential reasons why your dog may be throwing up after drinking water
+Before assuming that your dog is simply experiencing an upset stomach, you may want to rule out more serious conditions that could be causing vomiting.
+Here are 8 potential reasons why your dog may be throwing up after drinking water – read up!

 Too Much Water Too Fast

-The answer to the question, “why does my dog throw up after drinking water?”, is not so obvious.
+The answer to “why does my dog throw up after drinking water?” is not so obvious.
 If your furry friend is gulping down large amounts of water and then promptly vomiting, it’s likely they’re just drinking too much too fast.
-Their stomachs cannot process all that liquid, and they end up expelling some of it.
+Their stomachs cannot process all that liquid at once, and they end up expelling some of it.

 Too Cold Water

-If you’re wondering, “why does my dog throw up after drinking water?”, be sure to check the water your dog drinks.
+If you’re wondering, “why does my dog throw up after drinking water?”, check the water your dog drinks.
 Waterborne illnesses are a real danger for dogs.
-Just like us, they can get sick from drinking water that’s been contaminated with bacteria or other harmful microbes.
+Just like us, they can get sick from drinking water that’s contaminated with bacteria or other harmful microbes.
 This can be true if they drink from:

 - ponds and lakes that are polluted with animal waste;